 Because the disease process is so complex, it's hard to know how a certain set of risk factors will affect any one person.
 When we look at groups of people it becomes clearer.

-For example, if we find there is a 20 percent decrease in risk of breast cancer in one group of people, we can predict there will be a 20 percent decrease in a similar group.
+For example, if we find there is a 20 percent decrease in risk of breast cancer in a certain group of people, we can predict there will be a 20 percent decrease in a similar group.

 What we don't know is which people in the group will get the risk reduction benefit.

-However, we don’t know who prevents lung cancer by not smoking and who would have remained cancer-free even if they had smoked.
-Further, most smokers will never get lung cancer and some non-smokers will.
+However, we don’t know who prevents breast cancer by being active and who would have never been diagnosed with breast cancer even if they had been inactive.
+Further, some inactive women will never get breast cancer and some women who exercise will.

-Some healthy behaviors (such as maintaining a healthy weight and exercising) may reduce the risk of breast cancer.
+Some healthy lifestyle choices (including maintaining a healthy weight and exercising) may reduce the risk of breast cancer.

 Making healthy choices can also lower the risk of other types of cancer as well as many other chronic diseases such as diabetes and heart disease.